Grande Mestre Nô (Dr. Norival Moreira de Oliveira)

 Having trained with many different Mestres, Desenho brings his expertise to the Seattle Capoeira Center.
 His teaching focuses on developing rich interactions, efficient movement, and self-expression – all with the intent to find joy while playing capoeira.
 Desenho lives in West Seattle with his family and also teaches free capoeira classes in West Seattle.

 Mikhalia was introduced to the art at the New York Capoeira Center in 2008 and found a home her capoeira home at the Seattle Capoeira Center in 2014 after attending a Seattle Black Panther history workshop with Aaron Dixon.
 She was drawn to the social justice side of capoeira that is taught at the Seattle Capoeira Center.
 She grew up doing gymnastics and continues to work toward a graceful acrobatic flare.
 She enjoys nerding out on capoeira music and history, and appreciates the supportive community that celebrates African-Brazilian roots and culture.

 Monitora Graveto – (Julie Sperry)

 Julie is one of the founding members of the Seattle Capoeira Center.
-Julie journey began in Capoeira Regional in her hometown of Barcelona in 2002.
+Julie journey began in capoeira regional in her hometown of Barcelona in 2002.
 She trained there for many years before she moved to the US.
-In 2011, Julie found Capoeira Angola Palmares at the Artspace Hiawatha Lofts under the instruction of Contramestre Mangangá.
+In 2011, Julie found Capoeira Angola Palmares at the Artspace Hiawatha Lofts under the instruction of Mestre Mangangá.
 Julie fell in love with the intelligent Angola style and soon came to learn what a well rounded, versatile, intelligent lineage Palmares was.
-She found a place to pay deep respect to the ancestors, roots, history and culture of Capoeira.
-You can find Julie at the Seattle Capoeira Center guiding new students find their base in the world of Capoeira.
+She found a place to pay deep respect to the ancestors, roots, history and culture of capoeira.
+You can find Julie at the Seattle Capoeira Center guiding new students find their base in the world of capoeira.